top of page

 MAIN ATTRACTIVES

 Swan Bay is another attraction of the third region.
 Located south of Bahia Inglesa, it has warm waters and small waves, which make it in an idea place for swimming.
-Swan Bay is a refugee for penguin and other sea birds that live int he Great Islands, a biological reserve nearby the Bay.
+Bahia Cisne is a refugee for penguin and other sea birds that live int he Great Islands, a biological reserve nearby the Bay.

 Ten kilometers south of Bahia Inglesa is Playa El Morros, clear waters of peaceful tranquility.